rflusi/ALTER-code/README.md

 tabix -p vcf
 ```

-Jupyter and Rmd files are uploaded with all outputs cleared, example outputs are given in the examples directory as html files but with the directory variables cleared.
+Jupyter and Rmd files are uploaded with all outputs cleared, example outputs are given in the notebook-examples directory as html files but with the directory variables cleared.

 # RNAseq Analysis